lalithpraveen/PlanetsApp/README.md

   | imageUrl    | String    |
   | description | String    |

-- When the next button is clicked on the page, the next planet item details in the planetsList should be displayed
+- When the next button is clicked on the page, the next planet item details in the planetsList be displayed
-- When the previous button is clicked on the page, the previous planet item details in the planetsList should be displayed <br/>
+- When the previous button is clicked on the page, the previous planet item details in the planetsList be displayed <br/>

 <div style="text-align: center;">
     <img src="https://assets.ccbp.in/frontend/content/react-js/planets-app-keys-breakdown.png" alt="planets keys breakdown" style="max-width:100%;box-shadow:0 2.8px 2.2px rgba(0, 0, 0, 0.12)">